mvcisback/SSLVC/report/report.md

 (@model) $P(user) = P(face|model)^{W_i}P(face \ model) + \ldots \\P(speech|model)^{W_{max}-W_i}P(speech \ model)$

-While prior probabilities given in equation 2 are assumed to be equally probable, in practice they can/should be estimated based on prior data and the recording conditions.
+Here the prior probabilities in (@model) are assumed to be equally probable, although in practice they can/should be estimated based on prior data and the recording conditions.

 Steps 1 through 4 in *3D Audio Reconstruction* are also performed when doing